mlt94/msb_videolab/transcripts/README.md

 ## Setup
 The diarization pipeline requires hugging face token authentication.
 Make sure to create a profile on hugging face, and get a token.
 Input this token in the config file.
 Before running any scripts, install the required Python packages using the provided `sync_requirements.txt` file.
+Ensure python 3.11 is installed on your machine!

 ### Windows (PowerShell)
 ```powershell